This post was most recently updated on July 20, 2020

-Follow these online dating tips to improve your profile on a dating app:
+Follow these guidelines to improve your profile on dating apps:

 Choose an appropriate picture

 This should be obvious but you would be surprised by how many people fail to do this.
 First impressions are everything, so make sure that you are sending potential suitors the right message.
 A smile goes a long way, and clothing should be modest.

 According to an infographic released by MBAPrograms.com, women on average use profile pictures taken 1.5 years earlier, while men use photos that are 6 months old.
 First impressions go a long way in the dating world, and you can irrevocably damage your reputation before it begins by showing up to a date and looking drastically different than you do in your profile picture.

 Provide Insight into Who You Are Your Current Life

 In your profile description, make sure to mention personality traits.
 What are the positive features that your friends would say about you?
 Online users will also want insight into who you are, and this should be supported by your dating profile images.
 What are you passionate about?
 Do you have hobbies?
 Work should only be a small part of this description.